vPeteWalker/midway/db/mssqldeploy/mssqldeploy.rst

 #.
 Highlight your base Windows 2016 image, right click and choose **Clone**.

 #.
 Name the clone.
 This should be something that describes both its base operating system, and function (ex.
 Win16SQL16).
-Recommend the VM name is fewer than 15 characters, since we'll be renaming the Windows server to the same name.
+The VM name should be fewer than 15 characters to conform to Windows computer name limitations.

 #.
 Perform the following tasks: